-The revenue and expenditures go beyond just the daily operational items.
-Major expenditures occur on a periodic basis and obligations for closure and post-closure expenses need to be accrued annually to ensure that the monies are available when needed.
+Revenue and expenditures go beyond daily operational items.
+Major expenditures occur on a periodic basis.
+Obligations for closure and post-closure expenses need to be accrued annually to ensure that the monies are available when needed.

-The future expenditures for expansion of landfill capacity, closure and post-closure expenses, compliance with existing regulations and anticipating new requirements are all factors affecting the financial health and capabilities of the solid waste disposal system.
+Future expenditures for expansion of landfill capacity, closure and post-closure expenses, compliance with existing regulations and anticipating new requirements, are all factors affecting the financial health and capabilities of the solid waste disposal system.

-The charts below show the revenue and its source for FY 2011 and then a look at total revenues over the last 12 years.
-It is important to track the history of the revenues to anticipate the revenues for the upcoming year and to budget appropriately.
+The following charts show the revenue and its source for FY 2012 and then look at total revenues over the last 12 years.
+It is important to track the history of the revenues as a tool to anticipate the needed revenue for the upcoming year and to budget appropriately.